Haleshot/AI-ML-DL-NLP-CV/README.md

-# AI-ML Repository
+# AI-ML-DL-NLP-CV Repository

-This repository contains various programs related to Artificial Intelligence (AI) and Machine Learning (ML).
-Each program focuses on different aspects/approches of AI and ML techniques and provides a practical implementation.
+This repository contains various programs related to Artificial Intelligence (AI), Machine Learning (ML) Deep Learning (DL), Natural Language Processing (NLP) and Computer Vision (CV).
+Each program focuses on different aspects/approches of AI and provides a practical implementation.
 More programs to be added soon...

 | Serial Number | Program Title                                   | Description                                          | Tools Used                                     | Repository Link                                                                                                 |
 |---------------|-------------------------------------------------|------------------------------------------------------|------------------------------------------------|----------------------------------------------------------------------------------------------------------------|